-You could argue that New York City blows away Washington D.C's museums, but someone even a little bit saavy will point out that this cherry blossom-filled, capital of the United States offers plenty to visitors to the city from sea to shining sea.
-The monuments to the nations and its brave service men and women are unique in their own right while the Smithsonian museums take it up a notch when celebrating the nation's history.
-Throw in some sports, distance to the shore and Washington D.C. is truly a standout in the cultural landscape of the United States.
+You could argue that New York City blows away Washington D.C's museums, but someone even a little bit savvy will point out that this cherry blossom-filled capital of the United States offers plenty to visitors to the city from sea to shining sea.
+The monuments to the nations and its brave servicemen and women are unique in their own right, while the Smithsonian museums take it up a notch when celebrating the nation's history.
+Throw in some sports, distance to the shore, and Washington D.C. is truly a standout in the cultural landscape of the United States.

 San Francisco started a revolution in the 1960s and left everyone around the better for it decades later.
 There is something truly unique about this "City by the Bay" that Tony Bennett can't sufficiently croon about and Chinatown can't offer.
 The Golden Gate Bridge guards all that is possible in this city and its suburbs and surrounding areas that offer the best of California and the United States.
 From Alice Waters' food revolution to the wines of Napa, there is something for all in this Northern California city.

 If you don't mind a little traffic, you'll love Los Angeles.
 The idea of this city didn't exist just a century ago, but the City epitomizes an opportunity often associated with a move to New York.
 This second-largest city in the United States has everything if you know where to look.
 And while hard work might reap spoils, so does meeting the right person at the right time in this smog-filled city that truly does make the sunsets more beautiful.